Click a thumbnail to see its larger version and description.

 The four sub-corners (under the connected corners) represent four of the corners known from the skewb.

-The twelve segments (group in sets of three) represent the other four corners known from the skewb.
+The twelve segments (grouped in sets of three) represent the other four corners known from the skewb.

 The corners act as two sets of pieces.
 These two sets represent the uncovered ZHPs.